hyperads/docs/source/includes/_native.md

 Sample projects:

 * [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidADs_Sample_v1.2.3.zip) and extract the Example app for Android.
-* [Download](https://s3-us-west-2.amazonaws.com/adpanel-public/HyperadxAndroidMoPubAdapter_1.1.0.zip) and extract the Mopub adapter if needed.

 ### Set up the SDK

 >  Add following under manifest tag to your AndroidManifest.xml:

 ```xml
  <uses-permission android:name="android.permission.INTERNET"/>
 ```
->  Put the HyperAdxSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse

->  Add it to dependencies in build.grandle file .
+>  Put the HyperAdxSDK_xxx.jar in “libs” folder in your Android Studio or Eclipse.
+Add it to dependencies in build.grandle file.
 Also you need to add google play services.

 ```groove
 dependencies {